 President: Nicole O'Hara, email@example.com

-The Fort Lewis College Meditation Club aspires to allow students to explore divinity, self realization, and spiritual awareness through meditation in a safe and healthy environment.
+The Fort Lewis College Meditation Club aspires to allow students to explore divinity, self-realization, and spiritual awareness through meditation in a safe and healthy environment.
 We intend not only to help our members in their personal growth and exploration of these modalities, but also to facilitate a relaxation and integration process that can be beneficial physically, emotionally, mentally, and spiritually.
+We bring guest speakers to the weekly group, practice various forms of meditation, and hope to promote a more peaceful world through self-transformation.
 It is our mission to improve the happiness and health of the Fort Lewis College students and staff, as well as Durango community members and beyond.

 Advisor: Judy Austin, firstname.lastname@example.org